 Out of the box, the new server, very disappointingly, doesn’t include a 10Gbps LAN port — it has the same amount of ports as its older cousin, including four Gigabit LAN ports, three USB 3.2 Gen 1 (5Gbps) ports, and two eSATA ports.

 The good news is the server retains the PCIe add-on slot.
 Via this, you can add a 10Gbps NIC card, including the E10G17-F2 (dual-SFP+), the E10G18-T2 (dual-RJ45), or the E10G18-T1 (single RJ45).
 But that does increase the cost.

 Out of the box, the new DS1621+ can handle up to six internal drives.
 On top of that, you can add up to another ten via two DX517 expansion units.

 Since this new server runs on an AMD chip, it’s unclear if you can upgrade to it by moving drives over from an older model.
 If you’re wondering the same thing, check back for the answer.

 Familiar operating system and feature set, apps galore

-Despite using an entirely new processor, the DS1621+ uses the same DiskStation Manager (DSM) operating system.
+The DS1621+ uses the same DiskStation Manager (DSM) operating system despite using an entirely new processor.
 As a result, it has the same core features and settings as the rest of the Synology ecosystem.
 If you’ve used a Synology server before, you’ll feel right at home with the DS1621+.

 Among other things, Synology says the new server is the gateway to enterprise-class data protection with lots of backup options.
 On top of that, you’ll find dozens of useful apps that make owning a pleasant experience.